WestMichiganRubyTraining/discover_ruby/README.md

 tasks and ideas you might have, like "lists" and "transforming" and the difference between a recipe and a meal.

-Feel free to try things: you can't break your computer.
+Feel free to try things.
+It's completely safe: you can't break your computer.
 Exploring is the best way to learn.
 It's also a lot of fun!

 ## Buckets with labels (aka "variables")
 ```